 - 8. Set the time and date.
 Adjust the BIOS settings to match your configuration.
 If installing an IDE drive, select the IDE device you wish to configure.
 Press <Enter> with Autotype Fixed Disk selected and the BIOS will automatically configure the drive for you.
 (See Chapter 4) - 9.
 After you have configured the Main Setup menu, make any desired setting configurations in the Advanced and Security menu.
-When finished, go to the exit screen, select "Save Changes and Exit," and you are finished with the BIOS configuration (Chapter 4). - 10.
-Insert the MCS EISA Configuration Utility into Drive A or Drive B and type:
+When finished, go to the exit screen, select "Save Changes and Exit," and you are finished with the BIOS configuration (Chapter 4).
+The system is ready to be loaded with software and used.